jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 A part of an IT system that has caused problems will most likely cause problems again.
 The more frequently something has caused problems the more likely it is to do it again.
 Often these failures are caused by something not being really understood, or something being broken and not fixed or even not fixable.

 **Hardware** that has failed is likely to fail again.
 This is so intrinsically known that failure of a device is one of the surest ways to mark a device for replacement in the IT industry.
+This more often then not is caused by something breaking down in the hardware itself.

 **COTS** solutions that the team has created tickets for beyond initial setup, will most likely spawn new tickets in the future.
-This is most often caused by something not being fully understood, but can also be caused by the system aging.
+This is most often caused by something not being fully understood, but can also be caused by the system aging, or underlying bugs in the software.

 In **Custom Software** development, a file where bugs originate tends to spawn more bugs unless something is done to drastically change the system.
 Bugs, originating from a known file is usually caused by people not understanding the file, or some incorrect assumptions in creating the code that have not been addressed.